 No, you can upload any size file for your streams.
 Sizing limits are only applied to stories.
 However, it is good practice to think about your audience's bandwidth and device capability, and as a general rule you should optimise your video and audio as best you can without the loss of quality.

 If you plan on syndicating or curating YouTube videos you will need to whitelist the YouTube domain.
 We use YouTube's API and all video is served through the YouTube domain.
 YouTube does not currently provide an endpoint to physically syndicate a video through a different domain.

-No. With podcast curation and syncing we download episodes to our servers before they are published to users on your Falkor app.
+No. With podcast curation and syncing we download episodes to our servers before they are published to users on your app.
 Podcast feeds host episodes from a variety of domains that would require open whitelisting - which could present a security threat to apps.
-By downloading episodes to our servers, it allows us to provide strict Content Security Policies and requires our subscribers to whitelist the falkor.io domain only.
+By downloading episodes to our servers we are able to provide strict Content Security Policies and require our subscribers to whitelist the platform domain only.